-- The IRS doesn't initiate contact with taxpayers by email or telephone to request personal or financial information.
-This includes any type of electronic communication, such as text messages and social media channels. - Go to IRS.gov/IDProtection for information. - If your EIN has been lost or stolen or you suspect you're a victim of tax-related identity theft, visit IRS.gov/IdentityTheft to learn what steps you should take.
+Go to IRS.gov/IdentityTheft, the IRS Identity Theft Central webpage, for information on identity theft and data security protection for taxpayers, tax professionals, and businesses.
+If your EIN has been lost or stolen or you suspect you're a victim of tax-related identity theft, you can learn what steps you should take.

 Making a tax payment.
 The IRS uses the latest encryption technology to ensure your electronic payments are safe and secure.
 You can make electronic payments online, by phone, and from a mobile device using the IRS2Go app.
 Paying electronically is quick, easy, and faster than mailing in a check or money order.
-Go to IRS.gov/Payments to make a payment using any of the following options.
+Go to IRS.gov/Payments for information on how to make a payment using any of the following options.

-- Debit or Credit Card: Choose an approved payment processor to pay online, by phone, and by mobile device. - Electronic Funds Withdrawal: Offered only when filing your federal taxes using tax return preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
+- Debit or Credit Card: Choose an approved payment processor to pay online, by phone, or by mobile device. - Electronic Funds Withdrawal: Offered only when filing your federal taxes using tax return preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
 Enrollment is required. - Check or Money Order: Mail your payment to the address listed on the notice or instructions. - Cash: You may be able to pay your taxes with cash at a participating retail store. - Same-Day Wire: You may be able to do same-day wire from your financial institution.
 Contact your financial institution for availability, cost, and cut-off times.